vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 - [Notional Analytics](https://info.notional.finance/)
 - [Audit List](https://www.notional.finance/#:~:text=notional.finance.-,RECENT%20AUDITS,-Code%20Arena%2C%20Staked) from their website

 Notional is a fixed-rate, fixed-term crypto asset lending and borrowing platform.
 This is made possible by fCash.
 The fCash mechanism allows Notional users to commit to transfers of value at specific points in the future.
-Notional Finance enables the tokenization of payments in various currencies, such as ETH or USDC, at specific future points using fCash.
+Notional Finance enables the tokenization of these future payments in various currencies, such as ETH or USDC.

 ### fCash